-All oil and gas operators will receive a benefit from this program in the form of a higher level of service than the state is currently providing in terms of inspections.
-Additionally, the County fees assessed through this program are consistent with other jurisdictions such as the City of Aurora, and as shown in the attached, are limited so as to cover the program's direct and indirect costs.
-Program fees would not be "optional" on the part of operators and when necessary, staff will work with legal counsel on compliance and enforcement issues.
+All companies will receive a benefit from this program in the form of a higher level of service than the state is currently providing in terms of inspections.
+The County fees assessed for this program are consistent with other jurisdictions, and as shown in the attached, are reasonable to cover the program costs.
+Paying the program fees would not be "optional" on the part of companies, so we will continue to work with legal counsel to explore options available to try to ensure full compliance and enforcement of payment

 The current revenue projections do not include any fines for spills, leaks, or emissions.
 Section 5-3.6.I of the Land Development Code allows fines up to \$15,000 for each violation and for each separate day; however, as we hope to have no spills, leaks, or emissions occur, no revenue based on fines was included in the revenue projections.
-The collection of fines, where necessary, is not intended to be a source of revenue for the inspection program.

-Inspections will begin in July 2025, once the inspector is onboarded.
+Inspection will begin in July, once the inspector is onboarded.